m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 ### Index & Range Types (Structs)

-[System.Index][index_type]: Represents a type that can be used to index a collection either from the start or the end.
+A [System.Index][index_type] represents a type that can be used to index a collection either from the start or the end.
-[System.Range][range_type]: Represents a range that has start and end indexes.
+A [System.Range][range_type] represents a range that has start and end indexes.

 [index_type]: https://docs.microsoft.com/en-us/dotnet/api/system.index
 [range_type]: https://docs.microsoft.com/en-us/dotnet/api/system.range